 One of my favorite Ramadan recipes is one that my mom literally makes every single day during the month.
 It’s a Fattoush Salad that is made with simple fresh vegetables and toasted Pita bread and tossed in a zesty sumac Mediterranean dressing!
 It’s an authentic recipe I know you’ll love!

-The most popular soup recipe during Ramadan is this Crushed Lentil Soup is one of my all-time favorite soup recipes and top Ramadan recipes.
-I actually love to make it all year long.
+The most popular soup recipe during Ramadan is this Crushed Lentil Soup.
+It is actually one of my all-time favorite soup recipes and I love to make it all year long.
 It’s made with red lentils, short-grain rice, onions, carrots, and cumin and topped with the tangy taste of freshly squeezed lemon juice – comforting, delicious and healthy!